SasanTazayoni/TalkingTech/README.md

 # Introduction

 The TalkingTech website was built with a clear purpose in mind.
 It is a platform that offers a range of IT consultancy services while also featuring an innovative appointment scheduling application.
 This README will provide you with insights into the website's primary objectives and features.
+This full-stack application combines Firebase authentication, Calendly integration, and automated email workflows to create a comprehensive business solution for IT consulting services.

 This project serves two core objectives: